 Reason 1: You Are Not Taking In Enough Nutrients

-What you can do right away is focus on every meal and snack being nutrient-dense.
-These are fruits, veggies, clean and lean protein sources, nuts, a few grains like quinoa and oatmeal and some beans like chick peas.
+What you can do right away is focus on every meal and snack being nutrient-dense healthy foods.
+These are fruits, veggies, clean and lean protein sources, nuts, a few whole grains like quinoa and oatmeal and some beans like chick peas.
 What will happen when you add in more nutrients, your body will feel like it is safe, and it will let go of fat.
+It seems like such a simple thing but a lot of calories are considered empty and don’t provide your body or baby with what they need.

 Reason 2: You Are Telling Your Body To Store Fat